-I have called out to Vikaldr, the Gray Father, but the Long Night swallowed my plea.
+Oft have I called to Vikaldr, the Gray Father, but the Long Night drinks all pleas.
 Perhaps he listened in silence.
 In that emptiness, I took my place in the shieldwall.

 I stood.